lucapette/lucapette.github.com/_posts/2015-07-06-my-experience-with-kanban.markdown

 Well, this is a good question.
 I have no idea what "we use Kanban" means for other people.
 I know what it means for me and here are my key points:

-### Everone owns everything, everyone does everything at every stage
+### Everyone owns everything, everyone does everything at every stage

 I consider every version of Kanban is a variation of the sequential stages: to do, doing, done.
 As we are talking specifically about development it is likely